pearcej/cpp4python/_sources/Cpp4Python/cppprimdatatypes.rst

 Declaring Variables
 -------------------

-Here is where we run into one of the most important differences between C++ and Python.
+Here is where we run into one of the most obvious differences between C++ and Python.
 Python is a **dynamically typed** language.
 In a dynamically typed language, a named variable can refer to any kind of object at any time.
 When the name  is used, the interpreter figures out what